 Egypt’s Weight in Islamic Scholarship: Gomaa’s scholarly influence is derived from his position at the centre of many of the most significant institutions of Islamic law in the world.
-Before becoming Grand Mufti, Gomaa was a professor of jurisprudence at AlAzhar University—the second oldest university in the world, founded in 975 CE—Gomaa also served as a member of the Fatwa Council.
-He is currently a member of the International Islamic Fiqh Academy, the highest institute of Islamic law in the Organization of the Islamic Conference—an intergovernmental organization for Muslim-majority countries.
+Before becoming Grand Mufti, Gomaa was a professor of jurisprudence at Al-Azhar University—the second oldest university in the world, founded in 975 CE—Gomaa also served as a member of the Fatwa Council.
+He is currently a member of the International Islamic Fiqh Academy, the highest institute of Islamic law in the Organization of the Islamic Conference—an intergovernmental organisation for Muslim-majority countries.
 Gomaa has authored over 50 books, as well as hundreds of articles.
 However, in July 2021 the secretariat of the International Union of Muslim Scholars dismissed him, along with Sheikh Abdullah Bin Bayyah and Farouk Hamadeh, from the organisation, ostensibly for controversial fiqh (jurisprudence) opinions.

-Popularized and Simplified Fatwas: Gomaa has immense legal influence through his advocacy of Islamic religious edicts (fatwas).
-When he was Grand Mufti of Egypt, he modernized the process of issuing fatwas in the country.
-He did this by overhauling the Dar Al-Ifta organization into a dynamic institution with worldwide reach, based on a fatwa council and a system of checks and balances.
+Popularised and Simplified Fatwas: Gomaa has immense legal influence through his advocacy of Islamic religious edicts (fatwas).
+When he was Grand Mufti of Egypt, he modernised the process of issuing fatwas in the country.
+He did this by overhauling the Dar Al-Ifta organisation into a dynamic institution with worldwide reach, based on a fatwa council and a system of checks and balances.

 “Terrorism cannot be born of religion.
 Terrorism is the product of corrupt minds, hardened hearts, and arrogant egos, and corruption, destruction, and arrogance are unknown to the heart attached to the divine.”

 “In Egypt, a civil state means a modern nationalist state that is compatible with Islamist provisions.”

 4.3 million followers on social media